oatmealcarpet/Project-Zero/README.md

 - This repository only has few commands than the main repository which has over 200+ commands.
 Inviting the BOT will be much appreciated.
 - Begging/Asking for the main bot's source code is not possible.

-## Note
-- Note that the discord.js-commando framework already has a built-in commands and it is the following:
-     - help
-     - eval
-     - ping
-     - prefix
-- You can enable/disable the built-in commands by going into `index.js` at `line: 46`.
-- Disabling the built-in commands you have to put the following code:
-     - `help: false,`
-     - `eval: false,`
-     - `ping: false,`
-     - `prefix: false,`
-- If you don't see the codes above that means it is currently enabled.
-- Enabling the Unknown Command response you have to delete the `unknownCommand: false,` on `index.js` at `line: 47`.

 ## Invite Links